FEUP-LDTS-2021/ldts-project-assignment-g0801/docs/Report.md

 However, there were certain drawbacks:
 - Constructors where private, therefore couldn't receive parameter arguments
-- Certain objects (Murphy, GameScreen, Display) have to be reset after each level
+- Certain objects (Murphy, GameScreen, Display) have to be reset after each level, therefore, it's hard to implement a Singleton Pattern for them.
 -------
 ####CREATING SEVERAL INHERITED OBJECTS